Migracode-Barcelona/cyf-blocks-fundamentals/README.md

 ## Introduction

-This is a very basic template for a CYF Blocks project so that you can post it on Netlify as part of the "Ship It!" portion of the CodeYourFuture Fundamentals course.
+This is a very basic template for a CYF Blocks project so that you can host it on Netlify as part of the "Ship It!" portion of the CodeYourFuture Fundamentals course.

 With it you will take a project you created on CYF Blocks, convert it into a simple static HTML web page stored on GitHub and then publish that web page online using Netlify.